 This post is sponsored by Imperial Sugar!
 I’ve used Imperial Sugar for years and I am thrilled to be partnering with them.
 Thank you for supporting the partners that keep the bake offs coming!

 Strawberry cake is a dessert that I did not grow up with!
-Anecdotal feedback seems to suggest that strawberry cake is more of a Southern dessert, but a quick Google only led me to origins of strawberry shortcake (a very different category).
-Nevertheless, this bake off was inspired by someone who slid into my DM’s suggesting it.
+Anecdotal feedback seems to suggest that strawberry cake is a Southern dessert, but a quick Google only led me to origins of strawberry shortcake (a very different category).
+Nevertheless, this bake off was inspired by a suggestion on Instagram.
 It sounded fresh and summery and I felt ready for a challenge of evaluating some baked goods without much background context.

-This was actually an excellent category for a bake off because there are many different techniques for getting flavor into strawberry cake (Jello, fresh puree and more as you’ll see below).
+Strawberry cake was also an excellent category for a bake off because there are many different techniques for getting flavor into strawberry cake (Jello, fresh puree and more as you’ll see below).
 So let’s get into these cakes!

 - 32 total tasters